Andrea-1704/Symbolic_Regression_Project/Report.md

     return [symbol] + children,used_indices
 ```

+We have designed this function to have the following properties:

+1. **Use of Input Dimensions:** The function uses a list, `used_indices`, to track which input dimensions (e.g., `0,1`, etc.) have been utilized in the formula.
+This ensures comprehensive coverage of all available input variables (if the depth makes it possible), making the formula relevant to all dimensions of the input data.

+2. **Restrictions on Trigonometric Functions:** To enhance the mathematical sensibility of the formulas generated, the function includes a specific constraint regarding the nesting of trigonometric functions.
+Once a trigonometric function (such as `sin`, `cos`, etc.) is used, the function prohibits the inclusion of another trigonometric function within it.
+This constraint helps in preventing mathematically nonsensical expressions like `sin(cos(tan(x)))`, which, while computationally valid, may not be practically meaningful or may complicate the interpretation and analysis of the formula.
+3. **Restrictions on operations with constants:** It is not allowed, in the current implementation, to add binary operations between constants.
+This is another kind of operation that makes the depth of the tree increase without the generation of a real meaningful formula.

+This approach not only ensures that each formula is robust and contextually appropriate but also maintains clarity and reduces the computational redundancy that might arise from nested trigonometric operations.
+Such constraints are particularly important in scientific computing and simulations where the accuracy and interpretability of mathematical expressions are critical.

 ### Selecting the Right Operators and Operands

 - **Operator Selection**: The decision on which mathematical operator to use is not taken lightly.
 Each operator adds a different dimension to the problem-solving capabilities of the tree.
 Whether it's a basic operation like addition or multiplication, or a more complex function like sine or logarithm, the choice is made randomly but with equal probability to maintain uniformity in operator distribution.